UpTechA1/CoverNexus/README.md

 The repository is organized into the following key folders and files:

 1. **covernexus**: Contains the core implementation of the model, along with a demo package for storing related files.
+2. **coverbench**: new benchmark for assessing test generation
-2. **data**: Stores the original **HumanEval** and **CoverBench** datasets, along with CoverNexus evaluation results.
+3. **data**: Stores the original **HumanEval** and **CoverBench** datasets, along with CoverNexus evaluation results.
 This folder also includes `parsing.ipynb` for creating CoverBench, and additional analysis notebooks to compute results.
-3. **evaluation**: Contains logs and the script `test.py` for running experiments.
+4. **evaluation**: Contains logs and the script `test.py` for running experiments.
-4. **package_demo**: Includes the demo files such as codebase, test base, test generation files, and more.
+5. **package_demo**: Includes the demo files such as codebase, test base, test generation files, and more.
-5. **Others**: Contains environment variables, required libraries, and the main application files.
+6. **Others**: Contains environment variables, required libraries, and the main application files.

 ---